 This can be anything as simple as a set of drawings to a full blown analysis package.
 When you don’t have any data and you are simply bolting things on and trying them out, when they fail, you have no data to see what when wrong and how to fix it.
 If this is your approach then you have no way to determine what next steps you would even start with to begin to fix or improve upon the design.
 So what ends up happening for the client is that they have a false expectation of price and timeline.
 They think that delays and cost overruns are due to the manufacturer or the engineering team but in reality it is the fact that it is difficult to manufacture a product that is not backed by repeatable data or manufacturable equipment.
 Upfront the client can spend a little more money and time, but our experience is that this ultimately results in a significant savings of both time and money over the life of the project.

-3. No Collaboration between Engineers & Machinists.
+3. No Collaboration between Engineers & Fabricators.

 Often engineers will come up with elaborate or elegant designs that solve a host of problems only to find out that the object cannot be manufactured with tools that exist on earth or it dramatically adds to the manufacturing time to do so.
-At Platform Aerospace we have our engineering department right next to our shop and the engineers know to include the machinists in at the beginning of the design process.
+At Platform Aerospace we have our engineering department right next to our shop and the engineers know to include our fabricators in at the beginning of the design process.
 This requires humility on both sides and the result is always a stronger product that can be manufactured faster and often requires less back and forth and re-designing.

 Example: Many engineers do 90 degree turns on their designs.
 The dilemma is that few tools can accomplish this without adding significant amounts of time.
 This also can actually degrade the strength of the plate that is being machined as well.
 A solution to this is, have the design incorporate slight curves on its corners, then it saves significant time in manufacturing and makes the product stronger at the same time.